DanielSvub/anytype/README.md

 }
 ```

-- `KeyOf(elem any) string` - returns any key containing the given value,
+- `KeyOf(elem any) string` - returns any key containing the given value.
+It panics if the object does not contain the value,
 ```go
 first := object.KeyOf(1)
 ```